Pierce County, Washington: Arts and culture

-Arts organizations within Pierce County include: the Broadway Center for the Performing Arts, Grand Cinema, Lakewood Playhouse, Museum of Glass, Northwest Sinfonietta, Speakeasy Arts Cooperative, Tacoma Art Museum, Tacoma Little Theater, Tacoma Concert Band, Tacoma Musical Playhouse, Tacoma Opera, Symphony Tacoma, Dance Theater Northwest, Washington State History Museum and others.
-The City of Tacoma celebrates "Art at Work" month every November to encourage participation and support for the arts community in that city.
-ArtsFund, a regional United Arts Fund, has been supporting the arts community in Pierce County since 1969.
-LeMay-America’s Car Museum opened in 2012 in Tacoma.
-The Karpeles Manuscript Library Museum, founded in 1983 in Tacoma, contains the world's largest private collection of original manuscripts and documents.
+Pierce County is home to a diverse array of arts organizations, including the Broadway Center for the Performing Arts, Grand Cinema, Lakewood Playhouse, Museum of Glass, Northwest Sinfonietta, Speakeasy Arts Cooperative, Tacoma Art Museum, Tacoma Little Theater, Tacoma Concert Band, Tacoma Musical Playhouse, Tacoma Opera, Symphony Tacoma, Dance Theater Northwest, Washington State History Museum, and others.
+The city of Tacoma hosts an annual event called "Art at Work" month every November, promoting participation in and support for the local arts community.
+ArtsFund, a regional United Arts Fund, has assisted the arts community in Pierce County.
+In 2012, LeMay-America's Car Museum opened its doors in Tacoma.
+Additionally, the Karpeles Manuscript Library Museum, houses a large collection of original manuscripts and documents.

-The Pierce County Daffodil Festival and Parade was established in 1934 and is held annually in April.
+The Pierce County Daffodil Festival and Parade is held annually in April.
 The Washington State Fair is held every September in Puyallup.

 Law enforcement

 The Pierce County Sheriff's Department was founded in 1853, shortly after incorporation of the county.

 Pierce County was noted for gangs, drugs, and criminal activity starting in the mid to late 1980s.
 Tacoma's Hilltop neighborhood had gangs that were selling crack cocaine and gang violence.
 Increased police patrols and community watch programs led to reduced crime in the mid to late 2000s.
-As of 2006, 38% of the methamphetamine labs (138 sites) cleaned up by the Washington Department of Ecology were in Pierce County.
+As of 2006, 38% of the methamphetamine labs (138 sites) cleaned up by the Washington State Department of Ecology were in Pierce County.
 This reduction from a high of 589 labs in 2001 comes in part to a new law restricting the sale of pseudoephedrine and in part due to tougher prison sentences for methamphetamine producers.